Our History

 Naming ourselves the Energy Resilience Group, we formed in 2009 as a subcommittee of the St. Anthony Park Community Council's Environment Committee, aiming to deepen local awareness of climate change.
 Over the next few years, we reached out, hosting speakers and a "Green on the Screen" film series.
 We wrote commentaries for the Park Bugle— now a monthly column.
 We launched a newsletter and made a splash at SAP's Arts Festivals and Fourth in the Park parades.

-All along, we've stayed abreast of other movements for environmental, social, and racial justice: 350.org, oil pipeline resistance, Citizens Climate Lobby, and Black Lives Matter, to name just a few.
+All along, we've stayed abreast of other movements for environmental, social, and racial justice: 350.org and Saint Paul 350 (now Unidos), oil pipeline resistance, Citizens Climate Lobby, and Black Lives Matter, to name a few.
 But while many of us take political and social actions individually, the group focuses mostly on building the world we want locally, with some overlap with other Transition Twin Cities groups.

 Slide show: Our history in pictures